-As explained elsewhere, in albatross dynamic soaring, airspeed can be maintained in a windward turn but in the case of RC dynamic soaring the ‘windward’ turn is made in still air with reducing airspeed and ground-speed and there is no gain of energy, so that the Windward turn theory does not apply either.
-The wind is an obvious source of energy but where is the force that causes the acceleration?
+The wind is an obvious source of energy but where is the force that causes the acceleration of the glider?
 Also, when listening to the sound track of the videos of this kind of flying, you would expect that if the Rayleigh cycle is correct then there would be audible ‘double slap’ as the glider penetrates the shear boundary twice.
 What you actually hear is a ‘single slap’ at the highest point of the circle.

-The sudden increase in angle of attack, increases lift and drag and load-factor ie G-loading but, more importantly, tilts the lift-drag resultant R forward giving the glider a kick, like a pulse of thrust T, in the direction of its ground-velocity and component C which acts as the centripetal force to keep the turn going.
+The sudden increase in angle of attack, increases lift and drag and load-factor ie G-loading but, more importantly, tilts the lift-drag resultant R forward, giving the glider a kick, like a pulse of thrust T, in the direction of its ground-velocity.
+Component C acts as the centripetal force to keep the turn going.
 This is similar to the resolution of forces which enables a helicopter rotor to continue spinning in auto-rotation.
-The pulse of thrust, the kick, increases the ground-speed and the airspeed further increases as soon as the glider drops below the shear boundary.
+The pulse of thrust, the kick, increases the ground-speed and the airspeed There is a further slight increase of airspeed as soon as the glider drops below the shear boundary.
 Thus both ground-speed and air-speed increase on every circuit, as recorded by radar speed detectors, the circuit being completed in the still air below the shear boundary with a small loss of airspeed.

 It is similar to a kind of vertical axis wind turbine or a cup anemometer.
 The wind-turbine has a vertical axis and three arms, but with a vertical airfoil blade at the end of each arm instead of the cup.
 Like the cup anemometer, this device will also rotate regardless of the wind direction.
 Just imagine instead of three arms, a single arm and single airfoil and there is your glider in a steep turn sipping at the wind at the upwind peak of the orbit, with the RC pilot maintaining the circle.